-Agam’s experience demonstrates how private funded services could open the door for additional social determinants of health.
-In this case approaching privately to the special psychologist and paying from the family capital allowed her autistic adult son to find an apartment.
-Although later in the interview Agam described how this residential arrangement was a mistake that deteriorated her son’s emotional wellbeing, it ties between private services and social determinants of health.
-An autistic individual from less affluent background who could not get access to needed services would be deprived from participation in additional circles of life such as housing, employment, or higher education.
-It should be briefly mentioned, although analyzed in the previous chapter extensively, that not providing public funded diagnosis of autism further discriminates autistic adults from lower socioeconomic status as it prevents them access to the service that are available for this population.
+Agam’s experience demonstrates how privately funded services could open the door for additional SDHs.
+In this case, approaching a special psychologist privately and paying from the family’s capital allowed her autistic adult son to find an apartment.
+Although later in the interview Agam described how this residential arrangement was a mistake that led to a deterioration in her son’s emotional wellbeing, it demonstrates the link between private services and SDHs.
+An autistic individual from a less affluent background who cannot access the services they need would be deprived from participation in additional aspects of life such as housing, employment, or higher education.
+It should also be briefly mentioned, although this was extensively analyzed in the previous chapter, that not providing a publicly funded diagnosis of autism further discriminates against autistic adults of lower socioeconomic status as it prevents them from accessing the services that are available for this population.

-In addition to the direct effect socioeconomic status has on the ability to perches private services, it also affects the capacity of the individual to dedicate time to the search for services.
-Another policy issue that that was found to be a barrier mainly to social services, and therefore not covered in the last chapter, is the absence of one body of knowledge that concentrate all the relevant services for autistic adults.
-No formal or informal body throughout the system whether MOLSA or the MoH have a clear map of all the public and private services that are dedicated and available for autistic adults.
-Different professionals that were interviewed mentioned efforts to create this body of knowledge in their organization.
-An example to such efforts that got the support of MOLSA was done by Avnei Dereh (Avnei Dereh Organization, 2017), yet this effort is unfortunately not complete, nor it was updated since 2017.
-Given these circumstances time and emotional availability to actively look for services can easily lead to inequalities.
-Ben, a director of a program focused on autistic adults described this indirect effect very accurately:
+In addition to the direct effect socioeconomic status has on an individual’s ability to purchase private services, it also indirectly affects the capacity of an individual to dedicate time to the search for services.
+Another policy issue that was found to be a barrier, mainly to social services and therefore not covered in the previous chapter, is the absence of one body of knowledge that consolidates all of the relevant services for autistic adults.
+No formal or informal body anywhere in the system, whether MOLSA or the MoH, has a clear map of all of the public and private services that are dedicated and available for autistic adults.
+Various professionals who were interviewed mentioned efforts to create such a body of knowledge in their organization.
+An example that did receive the support of MOLSA was carried out by Avnei Dereh (Avnei Dereh Organization, 2017); however, this effort has yet to be completed and has not been updated since 2017.
+Given these circumstances, the time and emotional energy required to actively look for services can easily lead to inequalities.
+Ben, the director of a program focused on autistic adults, described this indirect effect very accurately:

 “I think that inequality really [exist], that parents that are busy with their day-to-day struggle to bring food home they have less time to go and visit and explore the services [that are available].
-I think that the information is not accessible enough and that a parent that is not going from place to place and does phone calls and go to the social worker again and again, most likely will not find us [the program I manage] or other services.
+I think that the information is not accessible enough and that a parent that is not going from place to place and does phone calls and go to the social worker again and again, most likely will not find us [the program he manages] or other services.
 I had a meeting with parents […] and one of the mothers told [me] that this is the first time she heard about our program.
 And it was a mother that works in two jobs from morning to evening.
 She does not have time to deal with it.
 So inequality is [also manifested] in the access to knowledge.”
-(Ben, a professional working with autistic adults)
+(Ben, a professional who works with autistic adults.)